Chhattisgarh Swami Vivekanand Technical University

 Chhattisgarh Swami Vivekanand Technical University (CSVTU) is a state university located in Bhilai, Chhattisgarh, India.

 History

 Establishment

-In early 2005 the State Government of Chhattisgarh decided to establish the university with the aim of providing "systematic, efficient and quality education" in the fields of engineering and technology.
-The relevant act was passed in the Chhattisgarh state assembly on 21 January 2005.
+In early 2005, the State Government of Chhattisgarh decided to establish the university with the aim of providing "systematic, efficient and quality education" in the fields of engineering and technology.
+The relevant act was passed by the Chhattisgarh state assembly on 21 January 2005.
 Manmohan Singh, then Prime Minister of India, laid the foundation stone of the university in a ceremony held on 30 April 2005.

 Land and financial aid by Bhilai Steel Plant

 According to a 2008 news report, the Bhilai Steel Plant, one of the largest steel plants of the country, agreed to donate over 250 acres of land to the Chhattisgarh government for the establishment of the university, along with ₹500 million for related infrastructure development.

 Adopting industry-academia linkage system

 After the university adopted an "industry-academia linkage system", a similar system was adopted by five other state universities.
 The system apparently offers financial rewards for students working on industry-defined problems.